shoaib-03/my-web3js-docs/README.md

 ```
 npm install web3
 ```
-One last thing need is a Metamask Extension for Chrome which turn you `Web Browser` to a `Blockchain Browser`.
+One last thing needed is a Metamask Extension for Chrome which turn you `Web Browser` to a `Blockchain Browser`.

 Now lets jump into coding...